mozilla/subhub/README.md

 These values can be enabled as an env var or listed in a `.env` in the subhub/ directory.

 ### STRIPE_API_KEY
-This value is used for producion deployments as well as testing (testing key).
+This value is used for production deployments as well as testing (testing key).

 ### USER_TABLE
 This is the name of the table to be created in `dynamodb`.
 Defaults to `testing` if not specified.